Aiden McGeady: Preston North End (loan)

 On 31 August 2016, McGeady signed for Preston North End on a season-long loan.
 Playing regularly appeared to help McGeady recover some of his best form and he was awarded the Championship Player of the Month for February after scoring three goals and providing four assists.
-His 25-yard strike against Huddersfield Town was nominated for Championship Goal of the Month for April, but Sebastien Pocognoli won it.
+His 25-yard strike against Huddersfield Town was nominated for Championship Goal of the Month for April, but Sébastien Pocognoli won the award.
 After scoring eight goals in 35 appearances during his stint at Deepdale, he was named as Preston's player of the year.

 Sunderland

 McGeady signed a three-year contract with Sunderland on 13 July 2017, reuniting him with former Preston manager Simon Grayson.
 He made his debut on 4 August 2017, in a 1–1 draw with Derby County.
-McGeady scored his first goal for Sunderland the following weekend on 13 August 2017 in a 3–1 victory at Norwich City with a "superb strike" from 20 yards, then set up Lewis Grabban for his second goal and Sunderland's third with a cross.
+McGeady scored his first goal for Sunderland the following weekend on 13 August 2017 in a 3–1 victory on Norwich City, along with two assists in the same match.

 He was nominated for League One Player of the Month twice in 2018–19, winning the award for February.
 His performances saw him recognized by his peers as he made Team of the Year and was shortlisted for Player of the Year in League One.
-Luton Town's James Collins won the individual accolade.
-McGeady was voted the Supporters Player of the Year though.
+Luton Town's James Collins won the individual accolade; McGeady was voted the Supporters Player of the Year.

-In July 2019 he signed a one-year contract extension with the club.
-However, following speculation regarding his future at the club due to off field incidents, manager Phil Parkinson announced on 12 December 2019 that he had told McGeady that he has no future at the club.
+In July 2019, he signed a one-year contract extension with the club.
+However, following speculation regarding his future at the club due to off-field incidents, manager Phil Parkinson announced on 12 December 2019 that he had told McGeady the winger had no future at the club.

 Following this announcement, McGeady joined Charlton Athletic on loan for the rest of the 2019–20 season on 31 January 2020.
 On 20 June 2020, this was further extended, due to the extension of the Championship season.

 McGeady made his first Sunderland appearance in over a year under new head coach Lee Johnson, playing 77 minutes in a 1–0 home defeat to Wigan Athletic on 6 December 2020.
-On 13 February 2021, McGeady was part of the team that won 4–1 against promotion rivals Doncaster Rovers, with him providing all 4 assists to Sunderland's goals - all of which were scored by teammate Charlie Wyke.
+On 13 February 2021, McGeady was part of the team that won 4–1 against promotion rivals Doncaster Rovers, with him providing all 4 assists to Sunderland's goals, all scored by Charlie Wyke.
 By the end of the Rovers match, McGeady had recorded eight assists in his first 12 games since his return.
 He and Wyke were shortlisted for February's Player of the Month in the league.

-Following an impressive 2020–21 season, McGeady was named in the 2020–21 EFL League One Team of the Season at the league's annual awards ceremony.
+Following the 2020–21 season, McGeady was named in the 2020–21 EFL League One Team of the Season at the league's annual awards ceremony.
 Following promotion through the play-offs at the end of the 2021–22 season, McGeady was released after five years at the club.